theodorosmalezidis/Portfolio-Navigator/README.md

 - ### 🏚️ Affordable Housing Production
     Data Exploration and Analysis in SQL for Housing New York plan and the Housing Our Neighbors: A Blueprint for Housing & Homelessness plan.   🔗 [View Project](https://github.com/theodorosmalezidis/Affordable_Housing_Production)

+- ### 📈 Investment Firm Analytics
+     A data analysis project for an investment firm, focusing on business performance metrics across clients, employees, and investment products.
+The analysis is based on a previously developed on-premise DataWarehouse.  🔗 [View Project](https://github.com/theodorosmalezidis/Investment_Firm_Analytics/tree/main)

 - ### 🖥️ Data Jobs Analysis
     A project designed as a Guide for the dynamic world of Data Analyst roles, uncovering key insights about the current job market through the power of SQL.    🔗 [View Project](https://github.com/theodorosmalezidis/Project_Data_Jobs_Analysis)